 We'll let the following speak for itself...
 "Here we are again.
-Latitude 38 has been such a big part of our 'sailing' and 'saleing' life!!!
+Latitude 38has been such a big part of our 'sailing' and 'saleing' life!!!
 We sold our first boat, Viking, through the Classy Classifieds, sold our house in Vallejo in the Classy Classifieds, and I believe we bought our current boat, Perpetua, from the Classy Classifieds a few years ago.
 We now have her for sale - and again we correspond with you.
 Thank you, Latitude, for being there all these years, and being such a huge part of our 'information highway' to the waterways." - The O'Bannons, Kailua-Kona, HI

+A smiling Jay and Paulla.
+With a rainbow and Diamond Head in the background, and the Classies working so well for them.
+We can see why!
 For more information on placing an ad, go to www.latitude38.com and click on Classifieds, or see the first page of the classifieds in this issue.
-JUST YOU AND THE SEA...
+The O'Bannons' MARPLES TRIMARAN sold via the Multihull section of the Classifieds.